ajrgodfrey/ActionBook/BrailleRInAction/04b-NewGraphCommands.md

-# New BrailleR commands for making basic graphs {#NewGraphs}
+# New BrailleR commands for making and interpreting basic graphs {#NewGraphs}

-This chapter introduces some of the new commands found in the `BrailleR` package that are substitutes for other functions found in the base distribution of R. You can jump ahead to the examples, but there is some theory needed to explain how the `BrailleR` package does the extra work it does, and why we need to use these substitute commands.
+This chapter introduces two types of new commands found in the `BrailleR` package.
+There are several commands to help a blind user know what is included ina  graph, starting with a tool to help "know" what is displayed in an otherwise inaccessible graphics device window.
+The other commands introduced in this chapter are substitutes for functions found in the base distribution of R. You can jump ahead to the examples, but there is some theory needed to explain how the `BrailleR` package does the extra work it does, and why we need to use these substitute commands.